 The concerned mom is part of the neighborhood block watch, and is always finding ways to occupy her children.
 Sometimes they will walk to the grocery store together.
 Bike rides to the park are a favorite family activity (though new bikes often get stolen in the apartment complex).
 And visits to Carlena's "Mama's" house in West Toledo guarantee quality family time and front-porch barbeques.

-Carlena enjoys participating in the Witness to Hunger project, and feels that documenting her family and their struggles comes naturally.
+Carlena enjoys participating in the photography project, and feels that documenting her family and their struggles comes naturally.
 Her favorite subjects are her children.

 She lives in rural Stryker, Ohio surrounded by farms, a fact in which she finds some irony—she struggles to feed her kids nutritious food while driving through rich farmland daily.